manca-kitzanos/bflows-openapi-proxy/README.md

 # Bflows OpenAPI Proxy

-A FastAPI proxy service for OpenAPI with database caching and versioning support.
+A FastAPI proxy service for OpenAPI with database caching, versioning support, and email notifications.

 ## Features